Conversions

 payment_succeeded

-Rako reads the payment metadata, looks up the recorded recommendation, computes commission, and inserts a conversion with conversionPath: "verified_payment".
+The current beta flow reads payment metadata, looks up the recorded recommendation, computes commission, and inserts a conversion with conversionPath: "verified_payment".
+The full production gate also requires webhook authentication plus AAP Code, payload, amount, and payment-status verification before that label should be treated as production-grade.

 {